MrArvand/Dang-O-Dong/DEPLOYMENT.md

    - You push changes to the `main` branch
    - GitHub Actions automatically builds the project
-   - Built files are pushed to the `hostinger-deploy` branch
+   - Built files are pushed to the `deployment` branch (orphan branch)
-   - Hostinger detects changes and deploys from `hostinger-deploy` branch
+   - Hostinger detects changes and deploys from `deployment` branch

 2. **Deployment Process:**
    - Source files stay in `main` branch
    - Build folder remains in `.gitignore`
-   - Only production files are deployed to Hostinger
+   - `deployment` branch is completely replaced with built files each time
+   - No Git conflicts because it's an orphan branch
    - Each push to main triggers a new deployment

 ### 4. Alternative: Direct SSH Deployment